 With only one-third of PLC’s paying invoices within 30 days, and conditions showing no signs of improving, cash flow is becoming a real problem for UK SMBs.

 The average business is owed £38k; at £50k one in four businesses fail.
 Around one-third of UK businesses have experienced late payment of 90 days or more.
-Added to this, valuable time that could be spent planning strategy, is spent chasing invoices.
+Added to this, valuable time that could be spent planning strategy, is spent chasing receivables.